Gravitational waves from the sound shell model: direct and inverse phase transitions in the early Universe

 Until field-fluid simulations tailored to inverse transitions are available, a pragmatic first step is i) to devise a reliable framework for computing the bubble wall velocity during inverse phase transitions using the \emph{local thermal equilibrium} (LTE) approximation, ii) to quantify the sound-wave contribution during and after bubble collisions within the sound shell model (SSM), which is commonly used as a reference framework for comparison with numerical simulations.

-The LTE approximation~\cite{Balaji:2020yrx, Ai:2021kak, Ai:2023see,Ai:2024shx} is a simple and flexible assumption customarily used to obtain an upper bound on the wall velocity.
+The LTE approximation~\cite{Balaji:2020yrx, Ai:2021kak, Ai:2023see,Ai:2024shx} is a simple and flexible assumption customarily used to obtain an estimate of the wall velocity~\cite{Ai:2024btx}.
 Within this approximation, the plasma on both sides and inside the bubble wall is assumed to remain in equilibrium, with entropy conservation linking the temperatures as $T_{-}/T_{+} = \gamma_{+}/\gamma_{-}$, where subscripts `$\pm$' denote quantities on the outer (`$+$') and inner (`$-$') side of the wall, and $\gamma_\pm$ are the boost factor of the fluid velocity on either side of the wall (in the wall frame).
 Under this assumption, the hydrodynamic equations reduce to a one-parameter family of solutions that can be fully determined.
 The matching conditions across the wall relate the fluid velocities and temperatures without having to solve the Boltzmann equation explicitly.
 This approximation then provides a controlled and efficient way to estimate the wall dynamics and the resulting hydrodynamic profiles driving the GW source.